chemoroti/SmashBrosIronMan/README.md

 # Smash Bros Iron Man

 Generates matchups based on the relative skill level of each player.
-Fill out Player1Data.txt and Player2Data.txt with the tab-delimitted relative skill level for each character (Templates are included).
+Fill out Player1Data.txt and Player2Data.txt with the tab-delimitted relative skill level (1 - 5 with 1 as lowest and 5 as highest) for each character (Templates are included).

 ## Authors